If you’re looking to spruce up your bathroom or if you just want to cover some old stains, then you might be wondering if you can paint a toilet.

 6. Refill Your Toilet

 And that’s all there is to it!
 Pretty easy way to make your stained toilet look brand new.
-It’s a great way to spruce up your bathroom and it will also increase the appeal of your bathroom if you’re trying to sell your home.
+It’s a great way to spruce up your bathroom and it will also increase the appeal if you’re trying to sell your home.

 Make sure your toilet is completely dry before you refill it.
 The can of your epoxy paint will tell you how long it needs to dry before it can be refilled.

 For the spray paint, it needs about two hours, for the liquid paint it probably needs closer to 4 hours to make sure it’s completely dry.